 -

-How many people work on or depend on the system?
-And how do they collaborate?
+How many people work on and depend on the system internally and externally?
+And how do they talk? (or collaborate)

 -

-What are your biggest sources of failure today?
+What are your biggest sources of failure today in your software / platform / team / domain or even organization?
 (Be honest.
 And if you know and can share, how much does it cost you?)
+This matters because studying the symptoms carries lessons.
+Sometimes learning those lessons is what it takes.
+It's an ocean of possibility.

 -